Directional Variograms#

 clockwise, negative values counter-clockwise.

-The tolerance
+The tolerance specifies how

 far the angle (against ‘x-axis’) between two points can be off the azimuth to